limosek/zaf/README.md

 zaf itemsh booked.num_reservations
 ```
 Interactive shell will be spawn and you can test your commands or scripts in same way how zabbix agent would do it.
 Use exit command or ctrl-D to get back.

-## How it works
-Zaf installer will do most of actions needed to monitor some specific plugin items.
-Configuration of plugin is very simple and text readable.
-Anybody can write its own plugin or make its plugin "zafable".
-It is enough to create *control.zaf" file.
-For example, look into https://github.com/limosek/zaf-plugins repository.
-This is default repository for zaf.

-## I want to make my own plugin!
-Great!
-Look into https://github.com/limosek/zaf-plugins repository, look to control files and try to create your own.
-It is easy!
-You can contact me for help.

-## I want to help with zaf!
-Great!
-I have no time for testing on systems and writing system specific hacks.
-Next to this, templates should be optimized and tested for basic plugins.